designsystemau/steering-committee/CHARTER.md

 ## Make up of TSC

-The make up of TSC should be a diverse and multidisciplinary group.
+The make up of TSC should be a diverse and multidisciplinary group:

 - Include a diverse multidisciplinary team (developers, designers, accessibility experts, others)
 - Include people from government entities